AkshathRaghav/cubot.io/initialization.md

 Cubot cube = new Cubot(temp) ;
 ```

-1. First hold the cube with the yellow face pointing upwards and the white face pointing downwards
-2. Add a String element to the String[] you have made with the first letters of each color you see on a face, in row-major order.
-Make sure to do this in the order - Red, Green, Orange and Blue
+### Add a String element to the <temp> with the first letters of each color you see on a face, in row-major order.
-3. Hold the cube such that green face is pointing towards you.
-Tilt the cube as shown below and add the Strings for the White face and then finally, the Yellow face.
-4. After this String[] is done, you can initalize a Cubot object
+### While entering the White and Yellow faces, remember to keep the Green face facing you ( as shown in the pictures below )

 #### Green, White and Yellow Faces for example
 <p align="center">
   <img width="300" src="https://cdn.discordapp.com/attachments/812010624301269012/846018771907117086/Untitled_design.png" alt="cubot">